Neilus03/Neilus03/README.md

-Artificial Intelligence degree student at UAB while also a Computer Science student in 42 Barcelona.
+Artificial Intelligence degree student at UAB while also Computer Science student in 42 Barcelona.